 If a player misses a turn, we will attempt to contact that player and see if they wish to continue.
-If we hear nothing back in a 2-6 week period (2 turn deadlines) we sometimes allow other players on the team to put in a Shadow Turn.
 If a player misses 2 turns in a row then we reserve the right to transfer that position to another player, and drop the former player from the game so that the rest of the team is not penalised.
 It only takes a minute for players to contact us, even in very busy periods of their life, and we find that if players miss one turn they are much more likely to miss the second turn, and if they miss the second turn then they are very likely to miss subsequent turns.

 In order to minimise harm caused to a side by a player who does not send in orders, we allow team-mates to send in orders on their behalf.
 If you do have not heard from a member of your team within a reasonable length of time, then on request we will forward a copy of the uncommunicative nation’s turn (a reasonable length of time being one week for a two week game and a couple of days for a one week game).
-The team is then allowed to send in a Shadow Turn (orders).
-This is a turn that we will run if the owner of that nation does not get at turn in themselves.
-If, however, the owner of the nation does get a turn in, then we will use that in preference to the shadow orders
+The team is then allowed to send in Shadow Orders.
+These are orders that we will run if the owner of that nation does not get orders in themselves.
+If, however, the owner of the nation does get orders in, then we will use those in preference to the shadow orders

 The number of positions you can play in any particular game can be found in the game details – usually one, two or three.
-And at the start of a new game, no player can play more than one position (unless otherwise agreed with both us and the players).
-Please do not use a pseudonym to run multiple positions – we run plenty of variant games where you are able to run two nations if you wish to.
-However, if a player drops out, then we will often consider allowing an existing player on that team to take over the position, so that the game will not become unbalanced.
-Although since this system is clearly open to abuse, we reserve the right to judge each case on an individual basis.
+And at the start of a game, no player can run more than that number – please do not use a pseudonym to attempt to do so.
+However, if a player drops out, then we will often consider allowing an existing player on that team to take over their position, so that the game will not become unbalanced.
+Since this system is clearly open to abuse, we reserve the right to judge each case on an individual basis.

 Aliases, unless you have specifically been given permission, are not allowed.
 Some players have used this to enable themselves to play more than one nation under assumed names.
 We leave it to your own honour and sense of fair play to police this.
 But if we catch you we will penalise you.